Goshido/android-vulkan/docs/3ds-max-exporter.md

 `D:\Programs\Autodesk\3ds Max 2023\Plugins\android-vulkan.dle`

-At this point you should tell _Visual Studio_ to lanch debug session for _3ds Max_ instead of plugin binary.
+At this point you should tell _Visual Studio_ to launch debug session for _3ds Max_ instead of plugin binary.
 You should set run configuration in the project settings like this:

 <img src="./images/3ds-max-debug.png"/>